Next Nurse Residency Class Winter 2018 – APPLY NOW!

 The new graduate Nurse Residency Program is designed to support the new graduate hired at Grady Health System to transition from graduate or advanced beginner to competent professional in a culturally responsive environment.
+(To learn more about all our nursing opportunities, click here.)

 This formal, structured, new graduate program is part of the Vizient /American Association of Colleges of Nursing (AACN) Nurse Residency Program.
 The program content is built on an evidence-based curriculum and is highly interactive and supportive.
 Grady Nurse leaders mentor and guide the new graduate in mastering the challenges of changes in the healthcare delivery system, advances in treatment and technologies, and increasing patient acuity.